algolia/algoliasearch-client-go/website/docs/contributing/testing/common-test-suite.md

 # Common Test Suite

 The CTS aims at ensuring minimal working operation for the API clients, by comparing the request formed by sample parameters.
-It is automaticaly generated for all languages, from a JSON entry point.
+It is automatically generated for all languages, from a JSON entry point.

 :::info